johan-gras/johan-gras.github.io/projects/indoortracking.md

 </div>

 The system use [our segmentation algorithm](#image-segmentation-and-region-characterization) and [characterized each labeled region](#image-segmentation-and-region-characterization).
-Then, for each image and each moving region, the characteristics are saved in a .json file to abstract some constraints of computation time.
+Then, for each image and each moving region, the characteristics are saved in a **.json file** to *abstract some constraints of computation time*.

-Once those pre-processing steps are made the user can choose on the first frame, the region (e.g.: a person) to be tracked during the full sequence.
-The algorithm now, need to choose the most likelihood region in the subsequent frames.
-This is not trivial, since image data are noisy even after some pre-processing.
+Once those pre-processing steps are made, *the user can choose* on the first frame *the region (e.g.: a person) to be tracked* during the full sequence.
+The algorithm now, need to choose **the most likelihood regions in the subsequent frames**. *This is not trivial*, since image data are noisy even after some pre-processing.

-Then, all the characteristics of the initial region are loaded.
+All the characteristics of the initial region are loaded.
-For every other frames, an innovative algorithm (read: a home-made algorithm for the specific task) decided what the most likelihood region is based on past information.
+For every other frames, *an innovative algorithm* (note: glorifiying my home-made algorithm) decided what the most likelihood region is, based on past information.
-In short the algorithm look at the proximity of the chose region on the last frame :
+In short *the algorithm look at the proximity of the chose region on the last frame* :
-- If there is only one region, this is the chosen one.
+- If **there is only one region**, this is the chosen one.
-- If there is no region, then we keep the focus on the last region, but warn the user of the momentary loss of tracking.
+- If **there is no region**, then we keep the focus on the last region, but warn the user of the momentary loss of tracking.
-- If there are multiple regions, then we need to solve conflicts.
-The region that has to the previous tracked regions the most similar (L1 distance) statistics, based on features such as the histogram and color average is selected.
+- If **there are multiple regions**, then we need to solve conflicts.
+The region that has to the previous tracked regions the most similar statistics (L1 distance) based on features such as the histogram and color average, is selected.

 <p></p>
 <div style="text-align: center;">